chuvi-oocl/pos-machine-practice-2020-10-11-13-53-6-305/PDCA.md

 getItemCount
 P: 5 mins
 D: 5 mins
-C: Completed with in the time
+C: Completed within the time
-A: Keep on and try to arrange a proper timece
+A: Keep on

 getItemLines
 P: 5 mins
 D: 5 mins
-C: Completed with in the time
+C: Completed within the time
-A: Keep on and try to arrange a proper time
+A: Keep on